-SECTION 800.
+SECTION 801.
 General Municipal Elections.

-General municipal elections for the election of city council members and other elected officials of the City, and for such other purposes as the city council may prescribe shall be held in the City on the first Tuesday in November in each even numbered year.
+General municipal elections for the election of city council members and other elected officials of the City, and for such other purposes as the city council may prescribe shall be held in the City to coincide with the statewide general election.

-SECTION 801.
+SECTION 802.
 Special Municipal Elections.